sefaamash/COVID19-TRACKER/README.md

 # COVID19-TRACKER
-This is a Covid19 Tracker using Flutter and Dart
+This is a Covid19 Tracker using Flutter and Dart with both light and Dark mode Features